- Step 1. Choosing the right type of impact wrench

 When operating an impact wrench, wear safety gear and equipment such as safety goggles or glasses, hearing protection devices like ear muffs, and good-quality gloves.

 Hold the impact wrench properly by the body.
-Be cautious of the output power of your impact wrench since it could snap smaller fasteners.
+Be cautious of the output power of your impact wrench since too much power could snap smaller fasteners.

 Time to have an impact wrench

-It is usually used for automotive repair, heavy equipment maintenance, major construction projects, and other D.I.Y projects that need the power from an impact wrench.
+The tool is usually used for automotive repair, heavy equipment maintenance, major construction projects, and other D.I.Y projects that need the power for faster installation time for bolts and coach bolts.

 More information: